Here is our call story for our proposed redevelopment!

 a) Separate affordable housing run by APAH open to all seniors, with design elements and programming that would be welcoming to LGBTQ seniors.
 Seniors are either 55+ or 62+.
 Building designed to meet ADA standards and universal design.

 b) A new modernized space for innovative onsite child care through the Clarendon Child Care Center (CCCC) who has operated at the church for over 60 years.
 They are run independently from the church by a parent co-op board.
 There are currently 40 children ages 2.5 to six at CCCC.
-The new amount could range from 40-58.
+The new amount of children could range from 40-58.

 This redevelopment will create the only affordable senior LGBTQ welcoming housing in Arlington.
 If this project is not built, affordable LGBTQ senior housing will not be built elsewhere in Arlington or in our region.

-This redevelopment project will make a major stride in the Arlington Affordable Housing Master Plan goal towards housing for lower income seniors, will protect a much needed existing child care center, and will launch Clarendon Presbyterian Church into being a hub of community connection, support and advocacy well into the future.
+This redevelopment project will make a major stride in the Arlington Affordable Housing Master Plan goal towards housing for lower-income seniors, will protect a much-needed existing child care center, and will launch Clarendon Presbyterian Church into being a hub of community connection, support and advocacy well into the future.

 Redevelopment for Affordable Senior LGBT Welcoming Housing an Expression of Our Faith and History as a Church